prophesee-ai/fpga-projects/README.md

 ### ps_host_if_2_0 overall presentation

 The PS Host Interface makes the interface between the intern pipeline of the PL to give to the DMA and thus PS the input (and processed) events.
-Function if the IP are:
+Functions of the IP are:
   - Making the clock interface between PL and PS DMA.
   - Pack the events into a different data vector width if necessary.
   - Manage the tlast with TIMEOUT capability if necessary.